Best Airport Lounges in Asia: From Tokyo to Bangkok

 What Makes Asian Lounges Different

-After visiting dozens of lounges across Asia, a few patterns stand out:
+Across dozens of lounges throughout Asia, a few patterns stand out:

 - Food quality is taken seriously.
 Many Asian lounges treat dining as a core feature, not an afterthought.
 Expect made-to-order dishes, regional specialties, and fresh ingredients.